hoskeri/hoskeri.github.com/_posts/2008-03-12-beingseverus.markdown

+---
-On being Severus - Part One
+title: On being Severus - Part One
+layout: post
+---

 Of the hundreds and hundreds of rich, detailed characters, that J K Rowling has written, Severus Snape is the most fascinating.
 He is, also, going by what I have heard and read several times now, one of the least understood.